-Ross County v Celtic
+Celtic restore lead with win over Ross County

 Post update

-Attempt missed.
-Jota (Celtic) right footed shot from the right side of the box is close, but misses the top right corner.
-Assisted by Alistair Johnston.
+Attempt blocked.
+David Turnbull (Celtic) right footed shot from the right side of the box is blocked.

 Post update